Yaswanth728/hiver-ai-support-agent/README.md

 An AI-powered customer support agent built using historical AmazonHelp customer-service conversations.

-The system combines intent classification, historical response retrieval, grounded response generation, and escalation logic to assist with customer-support queries.
+The system combines:

+- Intent classification
+- Historical conversation retrieval
+- Response generation using historical support evidence
+- Automatic escalation decisions
+- Evaluation of classification and retrieval performance

 ## Project Overview

-The objective of this project is to build a support agent that can:
+The goal of this project is to build an AI support agent that can process customer-service queries and determine how they should be handled.

-- Understand customer support messages
-- Classify customer intent
+Given a customer message, the system:

+1. Classifies the customer's intent.
-- Retrieve similar historical conversations
+2. Retrieves similar historical conversations.
-- Use historical AmazonHelp responses as evidence
+3. Uses historical AmazonHelp responses as supporting evidence.
-- Generate a grounded support response
+4. Generates a support response.
-- Decide whether a case can be handled automatically or should be escalated
+5. Determines whether the request can be handled automatically or should be escalated.

 ## Dataset

 The primary dataset contains:

-- 136,221 historical conversations
+- **136,221 historical conversations**
 - Customer messages
 - AmazonHelp responses
 - Tweet/conversation identifiers